cogment/cogment-doc/src/cogment/cogment-api-reference/javascript.md

 ### The spec file

-The config [cogment.yaml][1] file (including imported files) defines the high level API implemented in the SDK.
+The spec [cogment.yaml][1] file (including imported files) defines the message types of each component of Cogment.

 For example, an [actor class][4] is defined by its required [observation space][5] and [action space][6].